 Employers needing to rescind or defer employment offers should review the NACE Position Statement on Rescinded and Deferred Employment Offers.
 Employer partners should contact the candidate’s Career Connections & Community Engagement Office and the candidate as soon as possible.

 When requested, an employer will supply to the Career Connections & Community Engagement Office information regarding students who have been hired to fill full-time, internship, or other related positions.
 Information may include, but is not limited to, student name, title, division or unit within the organization, geographic location of position, employment start date, and compensation (if applicable).

 Policy Changes and Updates

 These policies will be reviewed annually and may be subject to change at Mills College’s discretion.
 When reasonably practicable, prior to revising this document, employer feedback will be sought and considered.
 Employer partners will be notified of revisions and of when they will be applicable.

-The Career Services and Student Engagement Office reserves the right to suspend an employer’s privilege to recruit at Mills College for any reason, including failure to abide by our policies.
+The Career Connections & Community Engagement Office reserves the right to suspend an employer’s privilege to recruit at Mills College for any reason, including failure to abide by our policies.